Ezra 9 (New Century Version)

 “Nothing in my hands I bring — simply to thy cross I cling.”
 No excuses, no justifications, no spin — just confession.

-“I Lay My Sins on Jesus” — and for that, we praise the Lord.
+HERE is “I Lay My Sins on Jesus” — forgive us, Lord.